Webcompose/energy_reality/readme.md

 I started to install jekyll and that explains some of the recent content.

 There is a workflow.md file that has some possible guidelines to look into solutions

+I am new to github but I am hoping to learn how to take advantage and gain an understanding of producing publisher-ready content for both print and eBook.

+I plan to get Amazon to sell the book in printed and ebook forms for kindle.

+I hope to finish the project with a working knowledge of how to repeat these steps.